-At the NIST Neutron Center for Neutron Research a measurement was made of the ${}^{6}\text{Li}(n,t)$ cross section standard.
-This is the first direct and absolute measurements of this cross section in this neutron energy range using monoenergetic neutrons (3.3 meV).

-A primary effort was focused on measuring the neutron fluence accurately.
-It was determined with an uncertainty of 0.06%.

-➤ There is concern about the IRMM mass determination of the sample.
-That value yields a cross section value with an uncertainty of 0.3% that is 1% lower than the ENDF/B-VIII value.
+- At the NIST Neutron Center for Neutron Research experimental data was made of the 6Li(n,t) cross section standard.
+This is the first direct and absolute measurement of this cross section in this neutron energy range using monoenergetic neutrons (3.3 meV). - The cross section was obtained for which the neutron fluence with an uncertainty of 0.06%. - ➤ Unfortunately there is concern about the IRMM mass determination of the sample.
+Most of the uncertainty in the cross section is from the 6Li mass uncertainty - Though significant amounts of data were obtained, additional data will be obtained when the reactor is at full power (20 MW).
+Due to technical problems, it is now at 1 MW-too low for successful cross section work. - > A better determination of the mass must be done.

-Most of the uncertainty is from uncertainty in the 6Li mass.

-➢ Though significant amounts of data were obtained, additional data will be obtained when the reactor is at full power.
-The previously obtained data has been analyzed.
-A better determination of the mass must be done.

-(collaboration of NIST with the University of Tennessee and Tulane University) NST National Institute of Standards and Technology • Technology Administration • U.S. Department of Commerce Nuclear Reaction Activities: Standards Measurements, 6Li(n,t) Cross Section
+(collaboration of NIST with the University of TN and Tulane University)

+Nuclear Reaction Activities: Standards Measurements, 6Li(n,t) Cross Section

-- > For a better determination of the mass the following must be done: - To start the process, a sample from the same batch as that used in the experiment is compared, by neutron counting using reactor neutrons, to the one used in the experiment. - That sample should be submitted for mass determination using the NIST Isotope Dilution Mass Spectrometry (IDMS).
-The pandemic severely limited activity at that facility and they now have a reduction in staffing.
+- To determine the mass, a deposit from the same batch as that used in the experiment is compared, by neutron counting using reactor neutrons, to the one used in the experiment. - That deposit will be submitted for mass determination using the NIST Isotope Dilution Mass Spectrometry (IDMS).
+The pandemic and a reduction in staffing of that IDMS facility have severely reduced progress.
 So we await work at that facility.
-A new IDMS facility has beenestablished in our Division, but it presently can't satisfy the accuracy requirement.
-Note-to do this work that sample (not the original ome) is sacrificed. - From the IDMS result and the ratio from the neutron counting experiment, the amount of 6Li in the sample used in the experiment will be determined. - Complications may come if there are questions about the NIST standard reference sample used for the IDMS.
+A new IDMS facility within our Division is being established, but it presently can't satisfy the accuracy requirement.
+To do this work that deposit (not the original one) is sacrificed. - From the IDMS result and the ratio from the neutron counting experiment, the amount of 6Li in the sample used in the experiment will be determined. - ➤ We are still hopeful results will be available for the next evaluation of the neutron cross section standards.

-A measurement is underway at NIST of the ${}^{235}U(n,f)$ cross section at 3.3 meV.
-This is the same monoenergetic neutron energy using the same basic setup used for the ${}^{6}Li(n,t)$ measurement.

-- A well characterized 235U(n,f) sample was obtained.
-It has a well defined mass with a 1% uncertainty obtained by comparison with various samples. - Plans are underway to measure the mass by alpha counting to improve the accuracy of the 235U(n,f) sample.
-It involves using the well known 234U half life and the established 235U/234U atom ratio. - > However the areal uniformity of the mass distribution is not known well.

-Studies are underway on that distribution.

-- Initial data were obtained but more data are required.
+- \triangleright A measurement is underway at NIST of the 235U(n,f) cross section at 3.3 meV, using the same basic setup used for the 6Li(n,t) cross section measurement. - A well characterized 235U(n,f) sample was obtained.
+It has a well defined mass with a 1% uncertainty obtained by comparison with various samples. - ➤ Plans are underway to measure the mass by alpha counting to improve the accuracy of the mass of the 235U(n,f) sample.
+It involves using the well known 234U half life and the established 235U/234U atom ratio. - ➤ However the areal uniformity of the mass distribution is not known well. - > Studies are underway on that distribution. - Initial data were obtained but more data are required.
 Final data should provide about a percent uncertainty.
 Progress has stopped since the reactor is now running at 5% of normal power. - Very few absolute low energy monoenergetic measurements have been made of this cross section.
 They were all done in the 1950s and 1960s.

-Previous 235U(n,f) cross section measurements at about 25 meV (No Maxwellian Data)
+Previous 235U(n,f) cross section measurements at about 25 meV (No Maxwellian Data used)

 Author Date CS (b) DCS (b) Reference

-Saplakoglu ı 1959 593.17 13 2 nd Geneva Conf.
-4, 157
+Saplakoglı ı 1959 593.17 13 2 nd Geneva Conf.4, 157

 Raffle 1959 581.97 18 AERE/R-2998

 Deruytter 1961 589.73 8 J. Nucl.
 Energy 15 , 165

 Maslin 1965 583.71 8 Phys.
 Rev. 139, 852

-NIST ~2024 ~ 6 (at 3.3 meV)
+NIST ~2025 ~ 6 (at 3.3 meV)

 ENDF/B-VIII 587.29